 The Shot is available in a wide range of colours, including a Team Sky blue, Bahrain gold and white edition and a fluoro yellow for ultimate visibility.

 The latest generation of the Ergo shoes also has a pair of Tecno 3 dials, with a Velcro strap at the front.
-Construction has been simplified compared to the previous version though: there's no more adjustable heel grip, and the upper is now one piece of microfibre instead of the previous mixture of microfibre and mech for a much tidier and more modern-looking shoe.
+Construction has been simplified compared to the previous version though: there's no more adjustable heel grip, and the upper is now one piece of microfibre instead of the previous mixture of microfibre and mesh for a much tidier and more modern-looking shoe.

 The Ergo 5 retains the previous generation's Twelve Carbon Composite sole.

 The top-end shoe of a few years ago, the Sidi Wire uses the same carbon fibre sole as the Shot and essentially the same upper, but uses two Tecno 3 Push Buckles mounted on the side of the shoe, the upper one pulling a large strap over the top of the shoe.

 For hot weather cycling, the Sidi Wire Carbon Air uses a perforated upper for extra ventilation when the temperature rises.

 The fourth generation of the Ergo 4 features a carbon composite sole and Lorica microfibre upper.
 The closure system comprises a pair of Techo 3 rotary dials with the addition of a short velcro strap at the front of the shoe.
 The heel security system also features on this shoe, allowing you to adjust the retention of the heel cup by adjusting two small Allen bolts.